Prepare to Study Abroad

 Unlock endless potential with life-changing global experiences.
 This international study opportunity has been made possible by the Government of Canada’s new Global Skills Opportunity Program.

 The project supports you on your study abroad journey by providing a short-term, funded field trip to a university in a different country.
 Initially, you will participate in a tuition-free Prepare to Study Abroad course where you will gain basic intercultural communication and language skills.
-Current language options available are Spanish and Japanese, with more to come.

 Who is eligible?

 - Undergraduate students registered in a full or part-time program